alces-software/adminware/README.md

       be ran interactively and the contents of its working directory
     - If no tool is given, the command's help display it lists the availible tools and sub-namespaces the given namespace(s).
-    - If NAMESPACE(S) is not given, it lists at the highest level 'tools' directory.
+    - If NAMESPACE(S) is not given, it lists at the highest level `tools` directory.
  - view family [FAMILY]
     - Displays the members of the tool family FAMILY, as well as their order of execution